Social Structure Of The Byzantine Empire

 • Imperial Favor: Receiving the Emperor's favor was the surest way to achieve social advancement.
 Emperors could bestow titles, land grants, and high-ranking positions on those they deemed worthy.

-However, it's important to note that social mobility was limited for most people.
-The vast majority of the population remained in the social class they were born into.
+That said, it helps to note that social mobility was limited for most people.
+Day to day, the vast majority of the population remained in the social class they were born into.
 Peasants, in particular, had limited opportunities to improve their circumstances.

 Key Institutions and Their Impact on Social Structure